tiodan81/SSG-Estimator/notes.md

 # Bugs
 * ceil ALL hours to 0.5

-* add labor hours for BM
+* BM details jumps to selector[0] on nav but selector doesn't follow

 * BM reminder note:
   0 - 1 SSGTruckLoad: no fee